 We hear about the Internet of Things (IoT) for quite some time.
 I think it is safe to say that IoT started with the first internet message sent on 29 October 1969 over ARPANET.

-It appears that Kevin Ashton first pronounced the term of Internet of Things in 1999.
+It appears that Kevin Ashton first pronounced the term Internet of Things in 1999.

 I could be wrong, but I’m fairly sure the phrase “Internet of Things” started life as the title of a presentation I made at Procter & Gamble (P&G) in 1999.
 Linking the new idea of RFID in P&G’s supply chain to the then-red-hot topic of the Internet was more than just a good way to get executive attention.
 It summed up a valuable insight, which is still often misunderstood.Kevin Ashton

-Today we could say that the whole internet is a big network of Internet of Things.
-Every computer, phone, and other devices that are connected are communicating, calculating, and serving data.
+Today we could say that the whole internet is a big network of the Internet of Things.
+Every computer, phone, and other connected device are communicating, calculating, and serving data.